A Guide to Food Preparation Colour Codes

 A professional's guide to kitchen colour-coding

 Colour-coding kitchen equipment is essential for professional caterers.
 Preparing fresh salad ingredients and raw meat on the same chopping boards, for example, can contaminate food, potentially causing food poisoning and other illnesses as a result.

-What's more, customers with food intolerances, allergies and dietary requirements may need their food to be prepared separately to other diners', and using a colour coding system for kitchen equipment such as utensils and chopping boards can help to prevent mix-ups.
+Customers with food intolerances, allergies and dietary requirements may need their food to be prepared separately to other diners', and using a kitchen colour-coding system for equipment such as utensils and chopping boards can help to prevent mix-ups.

 Safe food handling is essential for anyone who works in food preparation, and colour-coding kitchen equipment is a relatively cheap way to implement a safe system that's easy for all to follow.

 Colour-coding equipment is also one way to demonstrate to Food Standards Enforcement Officers that a business is taking steps to eliminate health risks.
 During an inspection, this will show them that a Hazard Analysis and Critical Control Points (HACCP) system is in place to help avoid contamination.

 There are many items of kitchen equipment that can be colour-coded to prevent bacteria from spreading, such as chopping boards, utensils, thermometers and storage containers, but also aprons, cloths and gloves used in food handling.

 Different colours should be used to code certain pieces of kitchen equipment.
 For example, green, red and brown chopping boards should be used for preparing different types of food.

 There is a standardised system for colour-coding kitchen equipment across the foodservice industry, as explained below: